-''' The full reference of the dependency package binary will be used as-is mypkg/1.3.4@user/testing#RREV1:73b..fa56#PREV1 => mypkg/1.3.4@user/testing

-→#RREV1:73b..fa56#PREV1 '''

 '''

+The full reference of the dependency package binary will be used as-is

+mypkg/1.3.4@user/testing#RREV1:73b..fa56#PREV1 => mypkg/1.3.4@user/testing

+w#RREV1:73b..fa56#PREV1

+'''

+'''

+.. code-block:: python

 def package_id(self):

 self.info.requires["mypkg"].package_revision_mode()

 Given that the package ID of consumers depends on the package revision PREV

 of the dependencies, when

 one of the upstream dependencies doesn't have a package revision yet (for

 example it is going to be

 built from sources, so its PREV cannot be determined yet), the consumers

-package ID will be unknown and
+expackage ID will be unknown and

 marked as such.
 These dependency graphs cannot be built in a single

-invocation, because they are intended

-for CI systems, in which a package creation/built is called for each package
+or CI systems, in which a package creation/built is called for each package

-in the graph.
+or in the graph.

 '''